Shallow Encounters' Impact on Asteroid Deflection Prediction and Implications on Trajectory Design: Simplified Methods for Predicting Deflection

 \subsection{Low-thrust semi-analytical approximation}

-Izzo \cite{izzo2005} proposes an approximation that considers the effect of a deflection to be so small that its impact is mainly on the mean motion, having a more significant effect on the phase, i.e., the instant when the asteroid intercepts Earth.
-Therefore, this approximation implies that the deflection has a greater impact on the variation of the $\zeta$ coordinate in the B-plane, thus, as shown by Izzo~\cite{izzo2007optimization}:
+{Izzo~\cite{izzo2007optimization}} proposes an approximation that considers the effect of a deflection to be so small that its impact is mainly on the mean motion, having a more significant effect on the phase, i.e., the instant when the asteroid intercepts Earth.
+Therefore, this approximation implies that the deflection has a greater impact on the variation of the $\zeta$ coordinate in the b-plane, thus~\cite{izzo2007optimization}:

 where $\mu_s$ is the gravitational parameter of the Sun, $a$ denotes the semi-major axis of the asteroid's orbit, $\vartheta$ is the angle between the heliocentric velocity of Earth ($\vec{V}p$) and the asteroid's geocentric velocity as it enters Earth's sphere of influence ($\vec{v}_\infty$), $t_i$ is the interception time when the asteroid is intercepted and deflection begins, $\vec{A}$ is the acceleration resulting from the chosen deflection technique, and $t_p$ is the duration of $\vec{A}$'s action.
 Finally, $\vec{V}$ represents the heliocentric velocity of the asteroid.